-Festival key visual depicting imaginary sea creatures
+Festival key visual depicting levitating men

 Festival Jury